machal/cssmine-content/content/node-js.md

 Therefore we need tools for installing and maintaining packages and something for building distribution versions of the code as well.

-We will be dealing with npm, Bower, Grunt or Gulp.
+We will be dealing with NPM, Bower, Grunt or Gulp.
 It is good to know that all these tools come from the world of Node.js.

 More at [nodejs.org](https://nodejs.org/).